-Another study from 2014 found that women with overweight and obesity who consumed 3 grams (g) of cumin powder in yogurt every day for 3 months had significant decreases in body weight, waist size, and body fat.
+Another study conducted in 2014 found that women with weight problems who consumed 3 grams of cumin powder in yogurt every day for 3 months saw a significant decrease in body weight, waist size, and body fat.

-A 2017 study in adults with type 2 diabetes looked at the effects of cumin essential oil on blood sugar levels.
-Study participants received either 100 milligrams (mg) of cumin oil per day, 50 mg of cumin oil per day, or a placebo.
+A 2017 study on adults with type 2 diabetes examined the effects of cumin essential oil on blood sugar levels.
+Participants received either 100 milligrams (mg) of cumin oil per day, 50 mg of cumin oil per day, or a placebo.
+After 8 weeks, both groups which received 100 and 50 mg of cumin oil had significantly reduced blood sugar, insulin, and hemoglobin A1c levels.
+The cumin oil groups also saw improvements in signs of insulin resistance and inflammation.

 However, other human studies using black cumin seeds have shown mixed results, according to a 2017 review of studies.
 More research is necessary to confirm the benefits of cumin essential oil for those with diabetes.

-After 4 weeks, study participants noted improvements in many symptoms, such as stomach pain and bloating.
+A small pilot study from 2013 looked at the effects of consuming cumin essential oil drops on the symptoms of irritable bowel syndrome (IBS).
+After 4 weeks, study participants noted improvements in symptoms, such as stomach pain and bloating.

 When the animals received cumin extract before a stressful activity, their bodies had a significantly lower stress response than when they did not receive the extract.

-The same study in rats also looked at the impact of cumin extract on memory.
+The above study in rats also looked at the impact of cumin extract on memory.
 The study found that the animals who received cumin extract had a better and faster recall.

 - 1/2 cup cumin seeds roasted